edmundhighcock/avante.nvim/docs/provider_agnostic_token_caching_implementation_plan.md

 ```

 - Insert this logic in the orchestrator/provider call flow (e.g., in `llm.lua` or provider wrappers).
-- If using Claude/Bedrock, be sure to instrument the prompt as shown above so cache_control fields are present in all static content blocks that should be cached.
 - Ensure all provider-affecting parameters are included in the canonicalization.
 - Avoid double-caching or cache pollution by only saving on completed, successful calls.
 - Minimize refactoring in provider-specific files by centralizing cache logic where possible.